-Clients wanted to create a spa feel without any huge structural tasks.
+The client wanted to create a spa-like feel without undertaking any significant structural changes

 They were conscious to take into consideration thoughts towards the future for aging in place to be able to stay in their home.